-As we celebrate a second week of the solemn feast of the Resurrection of the Lord with a focus on Divine Mercy, we offer a Franciscan Gospel reflection and questions written by Fr.
+As we prepare to celebrate the Second Sunday of Easter, please find a Franciscan Gospel reflection and questions written by Fr.
 Paul Gallagher, OFM for your prayer.
 They are edited by Franciscan Sister of Christian Charity Sister Anne Marie Lom and Joe Thiel.
 The excerpts from the Sunday readings are prepared by Joe Thiel.
-To read or download the complete pdf with excerpts for your prayer, please click here: Franciscan Gospel Reflection April 28 2019.
+To read or download the complete pdf with excerpts for your prayer, please click here: Franciscan Gospel Reflection April 19 2020.
 Excerpts are from the Lectionary for Mass for Use in the Dioceses of the United States of America, second typical edition © 2001, 1998, 1997, 1986, 1970 Confraternity of Christian Doctrine, Inc., Washington, DC.
 Used with permission.
 All rights reserved.
 No portion of this text may be reproduced by any means without permission in writing from the copyright owner.
-Please include this information when printing.
-Second photo: Discalced Carmelite Nuns of Holy Cross Monastery, Iron Mountain, Michigan
+Photos: St. Francis Convent, Manitowoc, Wisconsin

 On the evening of that first day of the week, when the doors were locked, where the disciples were, for fear of the Jews, Jesus came and stood in their midst and said to them, “Peace be with you.”
 When he had said this, he showed them his hands and his side.
 The disciples rejoiced when they saw the Lord.
 Jesus said to them again, “Peace be with you.
 As the Father has sent me, so I send you.”
 And when he had said this, he breathed on them and said to them, “Receive the Holy Spirit.
 Whose sins you forgive are forgiven them, and whose sins you retain are retained.”